plant quick find clear

-Like buttercups on steroids, globeflowers are stunning massed beside lakes, ponds and streams.
-Elsewhere, they are perfectly suited to rain gardens and boggy areas, and make a good showing in borders where soil does not dry out.
+Like buttercups on steroids, globeflowers are stunning massed beside lakes, ponds, and streams.
+Elsewhere, they are perfectly suited to rain gardens and boggy areas, and they make a good showing in borders where soil does not dry out.
 After bloom time, cut the plants back by half to encourage further blooms.
-Numerous hybrid cultivars are available.

 Globeflowers are easy to grow and produce a wealth of blossoms in late spring and early summer.
 These flowers hold up well on the plant or in a vase if you cut them and bring them inside.

 In addition to their good looks, globeflowers are also valuable for providing food for hungry pollinators, including bees and butterflies.